Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: An Illustrative One-Dimensional Problem

-Let $\cT_h =\{K\}$ be a one-dimensional mesh on $\O = (-a,b)$ with elements (intervals in the 1D setting) denoted by $K$.
-We suppose $a$ and $b$ are big enough positive numbers with respect to the mesh size.
-Let $P_k(K)$ be the space with polynomials defined on $K$ whose degree is less or equal to integer $k \geq 0$.
-We consider three approximation spaces defined on $\cT_h$:
+Let $\cT_h =\{K\}$ be a one-dimensional mesh on $\O = (-a,b)$ with elements (intervals in this 1-D setting) denoted by $K$.
+We assume that $a$ and $b$ are big enough positive numbers with respect to the mesh size.
+Consider three approximation spaces defined on $\cT_h$:

-Let $X_h$ be $P_0(\cT_h)$, $P_1(\cT_h)$, or $S_1(\cT_h)$, the $L^2$ projection $u_h\in X_h$ is defined by:
+Let $V_h$ be $P_0(\cT_h)$, $P_1(\cT_h)$, or $S_1(\cT_h)$.
+The $L^2$-projection $u_h\in V_h$ is defined by:

 We use notations $u_{h,0}$, $u_{h,1}$, and $u_{c,1}$ to denote the $L^2$-projections of $u$ on $P_0(\cT_h)$, $P_1(\cT_h)$, and $S_1(\cT_h)$, respectively.